Higher education for college planning

 Here is the interesting dichotomy.
 We use some of the most sophisticated money managers out there who have quantitative methods and models.
 We also use very advanced financial-planning software.
 But most clients are deeply consumed by their jobs, their families, their faith, and their leisure activities.
 They want first and foremost to know that I am knowledgeable and have their best interests at heart.
 They do not want to get into the nuts and bolts of each and every investment strategy—that is what I am paid for.

 What is important to communicate and explain, for both those planning for retirement and those planning for college, is how their total financial picture can come together to help them move toward successfully achieving their objectives.
 Through our planning process and by working with outside money managers, we can create a win-win-win situation for all involved.
 Based on the positive feedback and strong referrals our firm receives, I think our clients clearly see that also.

-A financial advisor with nearly 25 years’ experience, Mr. Parros knows that two of the biggest issues for his clients are funding retirement income needs and paying for college costs.
-In addition to his securities and insurance credentials, Mr. Parros holds the title of Certified College Planning Specialist, is a member of the National Association for College Admission Counseling (NACAC), and of the Higher Education Consultants Association (HECA).
-His firm has coached numerous students and families through the college selection and financial aid process, attempting to help them reach their goals with greater predictability and confidence.
+A financial advisor with nearly 25 years’ experience, Mr. Parros knows that two of the biggest issues for his clients are funding retirement-income needs and paying for college costs.
+In addition to his securities and insurance credentials, Mr. Parros holds the title of Certified College Planning Specialist, is a member of the National Association for College Admission Counseling (NACAC) and of the Higher Education Consultants Association (HECA).
+His firm has coached numerous students and families through the steps of college selection and financial aid, attempting to help them reach their goals with greater predictability and confidence.